tjmahr/tjmahr.github.io/_posts/2017-03-22-pokemon-go-unown-simulation.md

 On February 16, 2017, a second "generation" of Pokémon were released into the wild, adding dozens of new species to the game.
 The [rarest among this new generation][imore-unown] is [**Unown**][bulbapedia].
 As part of a cruel scheme to torture completionists, the incredibly rare Unown comes in 26 varieties---one for each letter of the alphabet.
 Which brings us to the statistical question behind this blog post: **How long will it take to encounter all 26 types of Unowns (taking into account repeats)?** Somewhat more formally, how many random encounters (i.e., draws while sampling with replacement) will it take until we have encountered all 26 Unowns?

+## Unown collector's problem

 This general problem is called the **coupon collector's problem**---hat tip to [r/TheSilphRoad][silph-road-thread].
-The [Wikipedia][wiki-coupon-problem] article for the problem includes a table which says that the expected number of encounters for _n_ = 26 is = 101\.
+The [Wikipedia][wiki-coupon-problem] article for the problem includes a table which says the expected number of encounters for _n_ = 26 is 101\.
 (The analytic solution is actually 100.2, but we round up because there are no fractional encounters.)
 So problem solved?